Contract check · Freelance agreement

 The short answer

 Late fees on freelance invoices generally need to be in the written agreement to be practically collectible.
 If a late-fee clause exists, it sets the rate, the grace period before it starts, and whether it accrues as a flat amount or a daily charge.
 Whether and how a late-fee clause is enforceable in a given situation varies by state and contract terms — some states have rules around what rate is permissible; others treat it as a contract question.
 The clause also has to be clear enough that both parties understood it.
-Scan your agreement to see whether a late-fee clause is there and what it says.

 No account requiredFile deleted after analysisNot legal advice